Imadberkani/scorescanner/README.md

 **Why use ScoreScanner?**

 - **Efficiency:** Streamlines the exploration process, saving valuable time and effort ⏱️
-- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target variable 🔆
+- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target 🔆

 **When to use ScoreScanner?**